 Financial Inclusion through Digital Diversification

 In today’s environment ‘Digital and Diversification’ are the two D’s that will direct Indian banking to a new phase.
-Significant advancements have been made in the digital space such as introduction of new technology by National Payments Corporation of India (NPCI), where a person can transfer funds, check balance through a normal phone which was earlier limited only to smart phones.
-Mobile banking for the poor would be available through National Unified USSD Platform (NUUP) for which all banks and mobile companies have come together.
-The Ministry of Petroleum and Natural Gas of India launched a consumer scheme PAHAL-Direct Benefits Transfer for LPG (DBTL) where the pre-requisite is the consumer to have an Aadhaar identification and a bank account to avail subsidy.
+Significant advancements have been made in the digital space such as the introduction of new technology by the National Payments Corporation of India (NPCI), where a person can transfer funds, check balance through a normal phone which was earlier limited only to smartphones.
+Mobile banking for the poor would be available through the National Unified USSD Platform (NUUP) for which all banks and mobile companies have come together.
+The Ministry of Petroleum and Natural Gas of India launched a consumer scheme PAHAL-Direct Benefits Transfer for LPG (DBTL) where the pre-requisite is for the consumer to have an Aadhaar identification and a bank account to avail of subsidy.

 NEEDS OF RURAL POPULATION

-With maturing rural population, the aspiration for the financial products is increasing.
-As per survey conducted by Microsave in India 82% rural population considers the need of Credit/KCC/Loans to be on top priority,39% believes RD/FD and 25% believes remittance services as there areas of necessity.
-Percentage breakup of the services rural population in India aspires for is given in below table:
+With the maturing rural population, the aspiration for financial products is increasing.
+As per a survey conducted by Microsave in India, 82% rural population considers the need for Credit/KCC/Loans to be on top priority,39% believe RD/FD and 25% believe remittance services as their areas of necessity.
+Percentage breakup of the services rural population in India aspires for is given in the below table:

 Rise of Payment Banks